Guide to Commencement

 Once commencement arrives, relax and enjoy the weekend.
 The best way to do that is to know what to expect from each day.
 A few of the activities you’ll want to start out with are listed below.

 - Pick up your Registration Packet — When you arrive, pick up your registration packet in the Main School Building.
-This will contain the most current schedule of events, as well as bracelets required to attend the Senior Parent Dinner Dance (see below for more information about the dance).
+This will contain the most current schedule of events, as well as bracelets REQUIRED to attend the Class Dinner Dance (see below for more information about the dance).

-- Consult the Schedule — Even if you’ve been to a previous graduation, be sure to look at the schedule, read the letter mailed with commencement invitations, and then look for updates in the schedule provided during registration.
+- Consult the Schedule — Even if you’ve been to a previous graduation, be sure to look at the schedule, upon arrival.
 Each year, things are done a little differently, and this is no exception.
+A tentative schedule is listed at the end of this Guide.

-- See the Play — Deerfield Academy’s last theater performance of the year is held during commencement week.
+- See the Play — Deerfield Academy’s last theater performance is held during commencement week.
 Shows generally start Tuesday and run through Saturday.
 If you arrive a day early, try to catch the Thursday evening performance.

 - Remember: It’s a Closed Weekend — While this is a wonderful opportunity to spend time with your child, remember this is their big weekend.
 Students enjoy those last few nights in the dorm, getting a chance to say “goodbye” to friends.
 Since all students are required to return to the dorm by 11 pm, be sure to allow enough time to get your child back before curfew.